Mantra (2016 film)

-Mantra is a 2016 Indian Hindi-language drama film directed Nicholas Kharkongor.
+Mantra is a 2016 Indian drama film directed by Nicholas Kharkongor.
 The film stars Rajat Kapoor, Kalki Koechlin, Shiv Panditt, and Lushin Dubey in pivotal roles.
-The film was jointly produced by Filmart Productions, North East Filmsn Shri Production, Zenyth Media House.
+The film was jointly produced by Filmart Productions, North East Films, Shri Production, and Zenyth Media House.
+The film features dialogues in both English and Hindi.

 Plot

-Mantra tells the story of a businessman Kapil Kapoor and his family in the backdrop of changing India in the first decade of the new millennium.
+Mantra tells the story of a businessman, Kapil Kapoor, and his family.
+The backdrop of the film is a changing India in the first decade of the new millennium.

 Cast

 The cast of the film is as follows: